tonimakkonen/phaser3tests/README.md

 Some Phaser3 tests with kids

 To start locally:
--be in game folder
+- be in game root folder (with index.html)
--execute e.g. python2 -m SimpleHTTPServer 8080
+- execute e.g. python2 -m SimpleHTTPServer 8080
-- or then e.g. python3 -m http.server 9000
+- or e.g. python3 -m http.server 9000